Parpaillon Massif

-The Parpaillon massif (massif du Parpaillon, /fr/) are a massif in the French Alps.
+The Parpaillon Massif (massif du Parpaillon, /fr/) is a massif in the French Alps.
 It serves as the boundary between the departments of Hautes-Alpes to the north and the Alpes-de-Haute-Provence to the south.
-Additionally, it separates the Embrun region from the Ubaye valley.
-The massif extends from the Serre-Ponçon lake in the west to the Col de Vars, which distinguishes it from the Escreins massif, and to the middle Ubaye valley in the southeast, near Saint-Paul-sur-Ubaye, where it is bordered by the Mercantour-Argentera massif and the Chambeyron massif.
+Additionally, it separates the Embrun region from the Ubaye Valley.
+The massif extends from the Serre-Ponçon Lake in the west to the Col de Vars, which distinguishes it from the Escreins Massif, and to the middle Ubaye valley in the southeast, near Saint-Paul-sur-Ubaye, where it is bordered by the Mercantour-Argentera Massif and the Chambeyron Massif.

 Etymology

 For some, the meaning of this toponym is papillon, which is "parpalhon" in Occitan.
 However, it is more likely derived from the pre-Gaulish (Ligurian) term "pal," which is common in the names of mountains and escarpments.